broadinstitute/depmap_omics/README.md

 Use the instructions in the genepy page to install the package.

-### :warning: you would need the approriate R packages and python packages
+### :warning: you would need the following R python packages

 1. You will need to install jupyter notetbooks and google cloud sdk
   - install [Google Cloud SDK](https://cloud.google.com/sdk/docs/downloads-interactive).
-  - authenticate my SDK account by running `gcloud auth application-default login` in the terminal.
+  - authenticate my SDK account by running `gcloud auth application-default login` in the terminal, and follow the instrucion to log in.

 2. and GSVA for ssGSEA in R `R` run `R -e 'if(!requireNamespace("BiocManager", quietly = TRUE)){install.packages("BiocManager")};BiocManager::install(c("GSEABase", "erccdashboard", "GSVA", "DESeq2"));'`